 The RCC School of Nursing currently serves roughly 600 students each year, with the vast majority staying in the Inland Empire after graduation.
-In fact, almost 90% of the registered nursing graduates find employment in the area immediately, underscoring the high demand for medical professionals that’s driving this new initiative.
+In fact, more than 90% of the registered nursing graduates find employment within six months, underscoring the high demand for medical professionals that’s driving this new initiative.

 The support for the RCC School of Nursing is an example of Bank of America’s commitment to help advance racial equality and economic opportunity in local neighborhoods around the country.
 From entrepreneur funding and expanding home ownership to professional skills training and healthcare access, Bank of America continues to partner with innovative leaders to help communities implement solutions to society’s biggest challenges.